 Where to plant: Full sun.

-A gardeners' favourite for millennia, lavender is an unfussy, useful perennial that is bee friendly, pet friendly, and one of the best plants for health.
-And it will happily go without water for a little while during the summer.
+A gardeners' favorite for millennia, rosemary is an unfussy, useful perennial that is bee-friendly, pet friendly, and one of the best plants for health.
+And it will happily go without water for a long while during the summer.
+Some varieties can handle over a month without water.

-Maintenance: Cut back when finished flowering; prune gently in spring, avoiding cutting into old growth.
+Maintenance: Cut back when finished flowering; prune gently with good secateurs in spring, avoiding cutting into old growth.

 Soil type: Moderately fertile, well-drained soil.